 Protects from UV Rays

-Treats Stomach Disorders
+Relief from Stomach Disorders

-Prevents Heart Diseases
+Prevents Heart Disease

 Amyotrophic Lateral Sclerosis

-Improves Bone Health
+Improves Bone and Teeth Health

 Helps Fetal Development During Pregnancy

 Regulates Blood Pressure